 We have garment production in our facility, so we added the silk hemming option to our print on silk services, especially for people who want to print on silk scarves.
 For most textile designers or students, digitally printed scarves are quite a common way to start out with getting designs noticed, and they use us for silk digital fabric printing services.
 We understand the difficulty of hemming the edges of light, slippery fabrics like silks, and how important it is to get the perfect finish.
 Therefore we added a silk hemming option since we have these skills in-house.
 Now you can print your own silk scarves and get them hemmed with us for a little extra.
 We have a total cut and sew operation here at Contrado the home of Bags of Love.
 We can add a hem to the exact dimensions you order your silk prints at.
 We create a small one fold hem that typically uses 5mm of material If you order 100x100cm expect your finished silk fabric to be approx. 99x99cm (after hem and shrinkage).
 We have black or white thread set up and you choose the best match.
 On our silk and other light woven fabrics, one hemmed edge will be straight (vertically down the roll) and the other will be slightly rippled due to the silk grain.

-Perfect for making your own size print on silk scarf and wraps, silk ties, luxury garments, lingerie, dresses, and accessories.
+Digital printing on silk fabric is perfect for making your own size print on silk scarf and wraps, silk ties, luxury garments, lingerie, dresses, and accessories.
 Fashion designers use it for a wide range of creative and unique ideas.
 We are experts at making your designs come to life on the highest grade silk with the greatest vibrancy of colour.
 Couture designers, silk tie makers, bridal and lingerie makers use our custom printed silk.
 Occasionally film and theatre productions use our services for scene or dressmaking, especially period work.
 Interior designers also use our digitally printed silk product for specific requirements in fine detailing and luxury finishes.
 Other crafters and makers use us to print photos on silk for top end quilting as a photo silk print is outstanding when patched into a quilt.
 Our digital prints on silk provide a wide range of applications and our fast service and support will benefit your project.

 Please note that the grain of the fabric can result in a slightly wavy edge, apparent on 2 sides of the hemmed fabric.
 This is due to the natural softness of the silk, possible shrinking and the weft.
 It may also be the case that the weave may be irregular and this is a characteristic of the silk fibre and production process.
 It is worth noting that digital silk designs that have solid straight lines close to edges may suffer distortion, so we advise keeping the design 'lines' if any, a few centimetres from the edges or better still design these risks out.